yziyacakmak/yziyacakmak.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 I am a software engineer at Saykal Electronics, where I specialize in designing and developing software with a focus on user interfaces for automotive embedded systems.
+In recent years, I have become interested in building high-performance, web-based applications using modern technologies such as WebAssembly, and I enjoy exploring how these approaches can bring native-like speed.
+I believe that being part of this shift can make application deployment and updates much more efficient.
+I am also deeply interested in automotive cybersecurity and secure software updates.

-I hold a Bachelor's degree in Mechanical Engineering from Kocaeli University and also pursued a double major in Mechatronics Engineering, although I chose to discontinue the program to fully focus on my professional career after entering the workforce.
-I am deeply interested in automotive cybersecurity, secure software updating, and the technical depths of C# programming, including topics like garbage collection and source generators.
-Beyond my professional life, I am an enthusiast of Turkish classical music and enjoy playing the [ney](https://en.wikipedia.org/wiki/Ney) as a hobby.
+Beyond my professional work, I have a deep interest in the technical depths of C# programming, exploring topics such as garbage collection and source generators.
+Outside of programming, I am an enthusiast of Turkish classical music and enjoy playing the [ney](https://en.wikipedia.org/wiki/Ney) as a hobby.